 To loosen the impeller (2), tap the vanes in the direction of pump rotation with a block of wood or a soft-faced mallet or hammer.
 Unscrew the impeller, and replace it if cracked or badly worn.
+Use caution when removing the impeller; tension on the seal spring will be released as the impeller is removed.

-Remove the impeller adjusting shims (62).
-For ease of reassembly, tag and tie the shims, or measure and record their thickness.
+Remove the impeller adjusting shims (11).
+For ease of reassembly, tag and tie the shims.